engraving-challenges/main/1-goals-and-rules.md

 Ready to go?
 ------------

-Look at [editing workflow](editing-workflow.md) to see more detailed instructions.
+Look at [5-editing workflow](editing-workflow.md) to see more detailed instructions.
 You may also [drop us a line](README.md#contact) to let us know that you're participating.
 We're looking forward to hearing from you!

 Note: by participating in the Challenges, you agree to license your submission under